HelloPanJT/advancedGreedySnake/README.md

   We defined two watching model, which is easier for the users to watch in both way:
 * The first watching model (for new user): Once user open our [game board](https://advancedgreedysnakelast.herokuapp.com/) , they will under the 1st watching model.
 In this case, users especially new comer, they don't need to do anything, but watching the current game.
 * The second watching model (for current/old user):
-  <br> <b>1.</b> Once after the user input their username, they will under the 2nd watching model.
+  <br> <b>* </b> Once after the user input their username, they will under the 2nd watching model.
-  <br> <b>2.</b> Once the user snake died, they will under the second watching model.
+  <br> <b>* </b> Once the user snake died, they will under the second watching model.
   <br> In this case, the old user they can still stay and watch the game even they've already died and also if they still not decided join the game or not, they won't be kicked out of the game chat room.
 ###### 5. Statistic model [Sorted score board]
   We made the Statistic model as a "Highest score board".
 Once the user snake died, their final score will be recorded into our database.
 And sorted automatic by the "length" property.

 ###### 6. Game Board Performance
 * We figured out an effective interactive framework for our app.
-<br> * For the server side, we only notify client side to update certain grids of our chessboard. <br> *  For the client side, it only draws some grids with new color or erase grids with black.<br> So this framework makes our game do not need to redraw the whole chessboard every time.
+<br> <b>* </b> For the server side, we only notify client side to update certain grids of our chessboard. <br> <b>* </b> For the client side, it only draws some grids with new color or erase grids with black.<br> So this framework makes our game do not need to redraw the whole chessboard every time.
 This is also make our game precess more fluency, without any refresh.

 ###### 7. Seven API
   We will give more detail about this part in API.md